You're Doing Interfaces Wrong

 So how do we do true dependency inversion?

 It's very simple - define the interfaces on the other side of the flow of control.
 But don't just move the existing interface - write the interface in terms of what the business logic wants to do - make the interface make sense to belong on that other side of flow.
-For instance, instead of having a database interface for the use of the business layer, make a business layer interface that the database has to fulfil.
-Make it a business-logic-first interface.
-Then, the database has to do the heavy work of mapping what the business logic wants to a database request (or multiple requests).

 This does mean you probably will have different entity classes - this is a good thing!
 Don't reuse the database entity classes for the business logic if they're not a good fit - it just makes the business logic cumbersome anyway.

-This even makes your unit tests easier to write - you don't have to simulate what a database is doing anymore, and you don't have to think about dummy data for a bunch of irrelevant things that happen to be present in the entities but aren't relevant in the tested situation - you just provide the end outcome that's actually relevant to the logic you're testing.
+And in more good news - this even makes your unit tests easier to write - you don't have to simulate what a database is doing anymore, and you don't have to think about dummy data for a bunch of irrelevant things that happen to be present in the entities but aren't relevant in the tested situation - you just provide the end outcome that's actually relevant to the logic you're testing.

 But better still - dependency inversion facilitates cleaner code and gives you a really clear description about what the business logic needs to get it's job done.
-And, you could create new implementations that the busines could use without changing it at all, and you can make those implementations deployment specific.
+And, you could create new implementations that the business could use without changing it at all, and you can make those implementations deployment specific.

 For instance, later down the line your web server code may want to offer a fat client and you may want to use disk storage instead of database storage, or you may want to develop a mobile app and you want to call the business logic to validate requests before going to some kind of API, but you don't want the app to actually save anything (must go to API first to do that).

-This is applicable not just between the business logic layer and database - it's also true for many other layer-to-layer communications, but it's most often the buisiness logic to database layer that has dependency in the wrong direction.
 For instance, the web-site/presentation layer is usually dependent on the business logic.
 Imagine if it was the other way around!
 Business logic starts outputting HTML and CSS, and then you face the challenge of implementing a mobile app, or an API endpoint instead of a website, or even just wanted to do a redesign?
 Suddenly it's a massive headache.